-Catholic Charities Community Services of Dutchess County (CCCSDC) helps solve the problems of local individuals in need: the neglected child, the homeless family, the newly arrived immigrant or refugee, the hungry senior, or the newly unemployed for non-Catholics and Catholics alike.
-CCCSDC is a resource for needy families and individuals in Dutchess County, offering a wide array of free and professionally administered direct services to county residents at our main office in downtown Poughkeepsie and throughout the county.
-845-452-1400

-We provide service for those who are legally blind, including orientation and mobility services, vocational rehabilitation services and job readiness programs for those who are seeking employment.

-Catholic Charities welcomes Dutchess County's immigrants and helps them become full participants in American society.
+- Helps solve the problems of local individuals in need: the neglected child, the homeless family, the newly arrived immigrant or refugee, the hungry senior, or the newly unemployed for non-Catholics and Catholics alike.
+CCCSDC is a resource for needy families and individuals in Dutchess County, offering a wide array of free and professionally administered direct services to county residents at our main office in downtown Poughkeepsie and throughout the county. - We provide service for those who are legally blind, including orientation and mobility services, vocational rehabilitation services and job readiness programs for those who are seeking employment. - Catholic Charities welcomes Dutchess County's immigrants and helps them become full participants in American society.
 The Immigration legal team provides expert guidance in reuniting them with their families, obtaining work authorization, green card assistance, preparing individuals for citizenship exams and protecting people from exploitation.
-With our community partner, Dutchess Community College, we offer free ESL classes for those selected to participate in our Office for New Americans Program as well as Naturalization and Citizenship Workshops and Entrepreneur Workshops.

-Support groups for rural Hispanic mothers in the Northeast Communities of Dutchess learn about the New York State school system, nutrition and ways to integrate into our society.
+With our community partner, Dutchess Community College, we offer free ESL classes for those selected to participate in our Office for New Americans Program as well as Naturalization and Citizenship Workshops and Entrepreneur Workshops. - Support groups for rural Hispanic mothers in the Northeast Communities of Dutchess learn about the New York State school system, nutrition and ways to integrate into our society.
 Services are available to all Dutchess County residents and are offered in English and Spanish.
-845-452-1400